Building a Line Following Robot with TCS34725 RGB Sensor

 • AFMotor Library: Install via Arduino IDE Library Manager (search for “Adafruit Motor Shield”).

-If you enjoyed this project, furthermore, explore these related tutorials to continue building your robotics skills:
+If you liked this project, check out these related tutorials to keep building your robotics skills:

 Conclusion

-In conclusion, you have now built a complete TCS34725 line-following robot with Arduino and PID control.
-Throughout this tutorial, you went through 3D design, printing, assembly, wiring, sensor calibration, PID theory, Arduino programming, testing, and tuning.
-Compared to a basic IR-based line follower, consequently, this robot demonstrates significantly smoother and more accurate line tracking thanks to the continuous analog readings from the TCS34725 sensor and the proportional corrections from the PID controller.
+You have now built a complete TCS34725 line-following robot with Arduino and PID control.
+This tutorial took you through 3D design, printing, assembly, wiring, sensor calibration, PID theory, Arduino programming, testing, and tuning.
+Compared to the basic IR-based line follower, this robot tracks lines much more smoothly because of the continuous analog readings from the TCS34725 sensor and the proportional corrections from the PID controller.

-Moving forward, you can experiment with faster base speeds, tighter track curves, colored line detection using the RGB channels, or adding multiple sensors with an I2C multiplexer.
-You can also explore other OmArTronics robotics projects to continue expanding your skills in Arduino programming, mechatronics, and mobile robot design.
+From here, you can experiment with faster base speeds, tighter track curves, colored line detection using the RGB channels, or adding multiple sensors with an I2C multiplexer.
+You can also check out other OmArTronics robotics projects for more Arduino, mechatronics, and mobile robot builds.

 Download the 3D Print Files (STL)